KuoLiu5951/no_bug/Project2/README.md

 ## Game Tutorial
 The rules of the SET game can be found on [Wikipedia](https://en.wikipedia.org/wiki/Set_(card_game)).
 ## Requirement
-     -- Ruby
+     -- RubyMine
      -- Ruby Shoes 3.3
 ## How to Run
      -- Clone the repo using
      git clone https://github.com/cse-3901-sp2019-1800/no_bug/tree/master/Project2
-     and make sure copy the Project2 to D: open "GUI.rb" with Shoes
+     and make sure downloading Img files into Disk C. If you meet some errors like images does not show in our set game, please check the deck.rb there are specific address of images.
 ## Quick Start
      -- There are 3 * 6 buttons to display the cards on the table.
 Initially there are 12 cards, empty image files are used for the other 6 buttons, in case that the player clicks "Add Card" button